Spacetime-symmetry breaking effects in gravitational-wave generation at the first post-Newtonian order: Toy solution

 Looking now at the first-order source term, which appears in our correction to the first-order potentials as $\int_M d^3x^\prime \bar{M}^{\mu\nu\rho\sigma}\bar{h}^{(0)}_{\rho\sigma}/|(\mathbf{x'}-\mathbf{r}(t))|$, we note that since the derivatives in $\bar{M}^{\mu\nu\rho\sigma}$ appear under an integral sign, we must treat them as {\it distributional derivatives} rather than simple partials, precisely because there are singularities present.
 The need to treat derivatives in this way normally appears at the 2PN order, but since our case involves a type of bootstrapping of the GR solution, we can expect that such complications will appear at lower order.
 When taking derivatives of non-compact potentials in $D$ dimensions, non-compact products of Dirac distributions appear, which can be counteracted by considering the Schwarz distributional derivative \cite{schwartz,Blanchet:2000nu,Marchand:2020fpt} which we denote $D_i[\cdot]$ and can be obtained from the generalised Gel’fand-Shilov formula~\cite{gelshi}

-where the minus signs appear due to the potential $F$ only depending on the velocities through the distance to the field point\footnote{see Theorem 4 and Section 9 in \cite{Blanchet:2000nu}.}, $D_i[F]+\underset{1}{D_i}[F]+\underset{2}{D_i}[F]=0$.
+where the minus signs appear due to the potential $F$ only depending on the velocities through the distance to the field point\footnote{see Theorem 4 and Section 9 in \cite{Blanchet:2000nu}.
+The numbers under the terms refers to the different particles in the two-body problem.}, $D_i[F]+\underset{1}{D_i}[F]+\underset{2}{D_i}[F]=0$.
 A spatial partial derivative of a singular potential $F$ under an integral is therefore generalised to read $\partial_iF \mapsto (\partial_iF)_{\rm can}+D_i[F]$, where $(\partial_i)_{\rm can}$ is the canonical basis of the tangent space and $D_i[F]$ is the distributional correction.
 This definition can be generalised to arbitrary derivative order, see for example \cite{gelshi}.
 Time derivatives are similarly defined as $\partial_t F\mapsto(\partial_t F)_{\rm can}+D_t[F]$, where the distributional correction is proportional to the velocity of the source contracted with $D_i[F]$.
 We will also need to generalise the case where spatial and temporal partial derivatives are mixed, in which case we have $\partial_t\partial_{i}F=(\partial_t\partial_i)_{\rm can}+D_t[\partial_iF]+\partial_tD_i[F]$, which can also be generalised as necessary.
 We note here that distributional derivatives do not a priori commute, but it can be shown that this ambiguity only becomes important at $4PN$ order \cite{Marchand:2020fpt}.

 We note here that the derivative in the Taylor expansion does not need to be considered as distributional, since it is an internal pure derivative and not part of the physical solution.
 When we compute the two partial derivatives contained in the {\it source} $M h$, the distributional parts will be important.
 Nevertheless, we will also need the canonical partial derivatives of the above potentials, but we note that $U^{\neg A}_j(t,\mathbf{x})$ lacks singularities and we therefore do not need to introduce the distributional derivative correction or the Hadamard regularisation for this term.
 The two (canonical) partial derivatives of $U^{\neg A}_j(t,\mathbf{x})$ can be trivially computed.
 The situation is more involved for $U^A_j(t,\mathbf{x})$ due to the singularities present when $\mathbf{x}\to\mathbf{r}_A$; here, we compute the mixed distributional derivative and find